beneslami/Double-Linked-List-Library/README.md

 3.gcc application.o -o exec -ldll

 ----------------
 The most important feature of libraries is that they should be application agnostic, which means they should be implemented in a way that different applications with various data can use the library.
+This is called Delegation of Application Responsibility to Library.
+And this is the responsibility of the application to teach the library "how to match the application record" in a data structure which is defined in the library.
+In other word, the application should teach the library how to manipulate its data.
+In this piece of code, "search_employee_db_by_key" and "search_student_db_by_key" are the two functions which is responsible for teaching the library how to manipulate their data for employee_t and student_t data structures respectively.